fxdgear/pyconcz2017/notes.markdown

     * only requirement is that Docker is installed.

 cons:
-	* requires a different dockerfile for each environment you want to test
+	* requires more upftont work than Tox
     * getting test output data needs some some processing